xinwenfu/VChat_CFG/README.md

     - **Handling the verification procedure**: If the target is invalid, an exception will be raised.

 > [!NOTE]
 > The CFG Bitmap contains a shared and a private region.
 The shared region stores information relating to the DLLs (shared modules) which are loaded by the process and is shared between multiple processes.
-While the private region stores references to local functions within the executable.
-[2][10].
+While the private region stores references to local functions within the executable [2][10].

 ![An example pseudocode of CFG implementation [1]](/Images/cfg-pseudocode.jpg)

 > [!IMPORTANT]
-> Programs that have CFG enabled will have a *large* virtual size, this is because the bitmaps
+> Programs that have CFG enabled will have a *large* virtual size, this is because of the bitmaps that will be generated.
 ## Weaknesses
 According to [2]:
 > 1. CFGBitmap is stored in a fixed address and can be easily retrieved from user mode code.
 > 2. If the main executable does not have CFG enabled, the process is not protected by CFG even if it loaded a CFG-enabled module.
 > 3. If a process’s main executable has disabled DEP (the process’s ExecuteEnable is enabled by compiled with /NXCOMPAT:NO), it will bypass the CFG violation handle, even if the indirect call target address is invalid.
 > 4. Every bit in the CFGBitmap represents ~eight~ sixteen bytes in the process space.
 So if an invalid target call address has less than ~eight~ sixteen bytes from the valid function address, the CFG will think the target call address is “valid.”
 > 5. If the target function generated is dynamic (similar to JIT technology), the CFG implementation doesn’t protect it.
 This is because NtAllocVirtualMemory will set all “1”s in CFGBitmap regions for the allocated executable virtual memory space (described in 4.c.i).
 It’s possible that customizing the CFGBitmap via MiCfgMarkValidEntries can address this issue.

 Additional Weaknesses from [10]:
 > 1. Due to the implied trust granted to function pointers stored in *read-only* memory segments, if an attacker is able to modify those segments of memory and add a new entry to one like the Import Address Table, then they would be able to perform an indirect function call with it bypassing the CFG protections.